McCarthy faces choices as GOP divides over Cheney, Greene

 Sen. Mitt Romney, R-Utah, a Trump critic and the GOP 2012 presidential nominee, said Republicans must “separate ourselves from the people that are the wacky weeds.”

 Peoples reported from New York.
+AP Congressional Correspondent Lisa Mascaro contributed to this report from Washington.

 Sign up for Daily Newsletters